stassop/ReactNativeTodo/README.md

 ## Testing components

 Testing React components is a breeze with Jest and React Test Renderer.
 Because Virtual DOM tree is a an object, we can test our components by parsing the object and checking its properties.
-React Test Renderer converts components to plain JavaScript objects, without any native platform dependencies.
+React Test Renderer converts components to plain JavaScript objects, without any native dependencies.

 Let's consider the following example: